The Manila Metropolitan Theater

 I can’t imagine how busy this building was back in the days when there were fewer hotels that offer conference halls for the gathering of “Alta Sociedad” and for government / military events.

 This colonial building has all it takes to impress visitors.
 I was very excited to see the tiara that is domed with stylish minarets.
 The exterior of the building was made superior with the presence of whimsical rope designs.

 View from the Verandah

-Beatiful Sunset View from the MET Verandah
+Beautiful Sunset View from the MET Veranda

 The whole building was designed in an Art Deco style by architect Juan Arellano since the Art Deco style was one of the most sought after designs across the world at that point of time.